 Goal 1.
-Written and Oral Communication in English
+Written and Oral Communication; English: Students will communicate effectively in both speech and writing.

-Which of the following General Education Objectives did you assess in ?
+Which of the following General Education Objectives did you assess for Goal 1?

-1.1 Students will communicate effectively in both speech and writing.
-1.2 Students will read, write, and listen actively, critically, and reflectively.
-1.3 Students will logically, informatively, persuasively, and creatively respond orally and/or in writing to what they read, hear, and see.
-1.4 Students will evaluate and revise their written and/or oral communication.
-1.5 Students will write and speak clearly and effectively in formal standard English.
-1.6 Students will understand, analyze, and assess nonverbal, cultural, and gender communication in both small groups and public communication settings.
-None of the above Goal 6.
-Humanities Which h of the following General Education Objectives did you assess in ?
-6.1 Students will analyze scholarly works in art, music, or theater; literature, philosophy and/or religious studies; and/or will gain competence in the use of a foreign language.
-6.2 Students will interact with texts as well as performance and visual media, demonstrating an awareness of significant themes and their contexts.
-They will analyze themes and contexts while articulating their connections, meanings, and values to self, society, and others.
+1.1 Students will read, write, and listen actively, critically, and reflectively.
+1.2 Students will logically, informatively, persuasively, and creatively respond orally and/or in writing to what they read, hear, and see.
+1.3 Students will evaluate and revise their written and/or oral communication.
+1.4 Students will write and speak clearly and effectively in formal standard English.
+1.5 Students will understand, analyze, and assess nonverbal, cultural, and gender communication in both small groups and public communication setting. ☐ None of the above

+Goal 6.
+Humanistic Perspectives; Humanities: Students will analyze scholarly works in art, music, or theater; literature, philosophy and/or religious studies; and/or will gain competence in the use of a foreign language.

+Which of the following General Education Objectives did you assess for Goal 6?
-6.3 Students will draw upon visual, literary, and performing arts and/or the study of philosophical and religious systems of thought, and practice to expand understandings of cultural, historical, and intellectual imagination.

-6.4 Students will critically engage and use project-based learning to demonstrate awareness of and critically engage with a range of historical and contemporary performances, visual and literary works, and approaches commonly used to analyze them.

-6.5 Students will demonstrate communicative competence in a language other than English or their native language, and show appreciation of that added language's cultural and historical context.

-None of the above
+6.1 Students will interact with texts as well as performance and visual media, demonstrating an awareness of significant themes and their contexts.
+They will analyze themes and contexts while articulating their connections, meanings, an values to self, society, and others.
+6.2 Students will draw upon visual, literary, and performing arts and/or the stud of philosophical and religious systems of thought, and practice to expand understanding of cultural, historical, and intellectual imagination. У 6.3 Students will critically engage and use project-based learning to demonstrate awareness of and critically engage with a range of historical and contemporary performances, visual and literary works, and approaches commonly used to analyze them.
+6.4 Students will demonstrate communicative competence in a language othe than English or their native language and show appreciation of that added language's cultural and historical context. r ☐ None of the above